 The mural’s official name is Frida & Diego and that never made sense to me the first few times I went to the mural, but if you look close you can tell Kobra actually combined physical attributes of both Frida Kahlo and Diego Rivera in this mural making them as one just like they were in real life as partners.

 If you love Kobra like I do, you may want to explore more of his work in Brooklyn.
 Check out our guide to Williamsburg street art to find two of them!
+And if you love street art, check out our guide to the best Brooklyn street art.

 This next thing to do in Prospect Heights is a fun random factoid and one of the smaller parks in Brookyln!
 Did you know that there’s a mountain in Brooklyn?
 Mount Prospect is the second-highest point in Brooklyn and used to be a part of Prospect Park but now is considered its own park itself near Eastern Parkway by Grand Army Plaza – very close to Prospect Park.